 OPEN CALL Season 2020/21

 Bora Bora Residency Centre welcomes proposals from professional dance artists for projects to be researched and/or developed in season 2020-21 (August 2020 to June 2021).
-There are a handful of 6 residencies open to professional dance artists or dance ensembles or stage directors with a strong choreographic idea from all over the world.
+There are 6 residencies open to professional dance artists or dance ensembles or stage directors with a strong choreographic idea from all over the world.
 In addition, it is possible for Danish or Danish-based artists to apply for consideration for our international and nordic residency programmes, which are based on exchanges with our Residency Centre partners (read more about them here).

 If you want to stay on top of news and open calls from the residency centre, feel free to sign up for our newsletter here.